StudioTakken/tak-simple-bookkeeper/README.md

 edit .env
 Set `database`
 and the `test admin mail and password` at the end of the file.

+Also set `MYSQLDUMP_PATH`
+you can findout with 'which mysqldump' in terminal

 Provide the mail settings.
 I use mailhug in dev.
 Set the `main booking account`, this is the account for importing your bank cvs file.